 3. Which steps from the protocol section below are the most important for viewers to see?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important to prepare your Videographer for your shoot.
 (You do not need to include steps that will be screen captured.
 Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+2.2/2.3 (connections through penetration panel)

+2.6 (mounting of device to MR table, protecting from being knocked over by patient)

+2.8 (secure device at comfortable position for patient)

+2.10/2.11 (dynamometer function to set patient maximum force level)

+3.5 (visual metronome display and subject gripping/releasing in synchrony)

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+3.1 Ensure proper securing/fixation of the subject’s head to avoid head motion imaging artifacts

 5. Will the filming need to take place in multiple locations?
-(Y/N) N
+(Y/N) Y – MR room and conference room at MGH Charlestown Navy Yard – same building, different floors

 If yes, how far apart are the locations?